The Ngurambang team delivers two programs:

 As Coordinator you will have the opportunity to provide an Aboriginal perspective and will oversee the operations of the Permanency Support Program and PSP Intensive Preservation Program which means providing tailored services to vulnerable children and young people and their families and carers, so that they can grow up in stable, secure and loving homes.

-This is a full time position in Dubbo, NSW
+This is a full time position based in Dubbo, NSW

 Duties and responsibilities